lp-wan/SCHC-NBIoT/draft-minaburo-lpwan-schc-nbiot-hc.md

 ~~~~~~
 {: #Figure-Archi title='3GPP network architecture'}

-The Narrowband Internet of Things (NB-IoT) architecture has a more complex structure.
-It relies on different NGWs from different providers and can send data by different paths, each path with different characteristics such as bandwidths, acknowledgments, and layer two reliability and segmentation.

-{{Figure-Archi}} shows this architecture where the Network Gateway Cellular Internet of Things Serving Gateway Node (NGW-CSGN) optimizes co-locating entities in different paths.
-For example, a Dev-UE using the path form by the Network Gateway Mobility Management Entity (NGW-MME), the NGW-CSGW, and Network Gateway Packet Data Node Gateway (NGW-PGW) may get a limited bandwidth transmission from few bytes/s to one thousand bytes/s only.

-Another node introduced in the NBIoT architecture is the Network Gateway Service Capability Exposure Function (NGW-SCEF),
-which securely exposes service and network capabilities to entities external to the network operator.
-OMA and OneM2M define the northbound APIS [TGPP33203].
-In this case, the path is small for data transmission.
-The main functions of the NGW-SCEF are:

-* Connectivity path
-* Device Monitoring

-# Data Transmission
+# Data Transmission in the 3GPP Architecture

 NB-IoT networks deal with end-to-end user data and in-band signaling between the nodes and functions to configure, control, and monitor the system functions and behaviors.
 The signaling data uses a different path with specific protocols, handling processes, and entities but can transport end-to-end user data for IoT services.
 In contrast, the end-to-end application only transports end-to-end data.

-The maximum recommended MTU size is 1358 Bytes.
-The radio network protocols limit the packet sizes over the air, including radio protocol overhead to 1600 Bytes.
-However, the MTU is smaller to avoid fragmentation in the network backbone due to the payload encryption size (multiple of 16) and the additional core transport overhead handling.
+The maximum recommended 3GPP MTU size is 1358 Bytes.
+The radio network protocols limit the packet sizes over the air, including radio protocol overhead, to 1600 Bytes.
+However, the recommended MTU is smaller to avoid fragmentation in the network backbone due to the payload encryption size (multiple of 16) and the additional core transport overhead handling.

 3GPP standardizes NB-IoT and, in general, the cellular technologies interfaces and functions.
 Therefore the introduction of SCHC entities to Dev-UE, RGW-eNB, and NGW-CSGN needs to be specified in the NB-IoT standard, which implies that standard specifying SCHC support would not be backward compatible.
-A terminal or a network supporting a version of the standard without SCHC or without capability implementation (in case of not being standardized as mandatory capability) cannot utilize the compression services with this approach.
+A terminal or a network supporting a version of the standard without SCHC or without an implementation capability (in case of not being standardized as mandatory capability) cannot utilize SCHC with this approach.

 SCHC could be deployed differently depending on where the header compression and the fragmentation are applied.
 The SCHC functionalities can be used over the radio transmission only, between the Dev-UE and the RGW-eNB.
-Alternatively, the packets transmitted over the end-to-end link can use SCHC.
-Else, when the transmissions over the NGW-MME or NGW-SCEF, the NGW-CSGN uses SCHC entity.
-For these two cases, the functions are to be standardized by 3GPP.
+Alternatively, the packets transmitted over the path can use SCHC.
+Else, when the transmissions go over the NGW-MME or NGW-SCEF, the NGW-CSGN uses SCHC entity.
+For these two cases, the functions need to be standardized by 3GPP.

 Another possibility is to apply SCHC functionalities to the end-to-end connection or at least up to the operator network edge.
 SCHC functionalities are available in the application layer of the Dev-UE and the Application Servers or a broker function at the edge of the operator network.
 The radio network transmits the packets as non-IP traffic using IP tunneling or SCEF services.
 Since this option does not necessarily require 3GPP standardization, it is possible to also benefit legacy devices with SCHC by using the non-IP transmission features of the operator network.

-# IP based Data Transmission

-## SCHC over the Radio link
+## Use of SCHC over the Radio link
 Deploying SCHC only over the radio link would require placing it as part of the protocol stack for data transfer between the Dev-UE and the RGW-eNB.
 This stack is the functional layer responsible for transporting data over the wireless connection and managing radio resources.
 There is support for features such as reliability, segmentation, and concatenation.
 The transmissions use link adaptation, meaning that the system will optimize the transport format used according to the radio conditions, the number of bits to transmit, and the power and interference constraints.
 That means that the number of bits transmitted over the air depends on the Modulation and Coding Schemes (MCS) selected.
-A Transport Block (TB) transmissions happen in the physical layer at network synchronized intervals called Transmission Time Interval (TTI).
+The transmissions of Transport Block (TB) happen in the physical layer at network synchronized intervals called Transmission Time Interval (TTI).
 Each Transport Block has a different MCS and number of bits available to transmit.
 The MAC layer [TGPP36321] defines the Transport Blocks characteristics.
-The Radio link {{Fig-ProtocolArchi3}} stack comprises the Packet Data Convergence Protocol (PDCP) [TGPP36323], Radio Link Protocol (RLC) [TGPP36322], Medium Access Control protocol (MAC) [TGPP36321], and the Physical Layer [TGPP36201].
+The Radio link stack shown in {{Fig-ProtocolArchi3}} comprises the Packet Data Convergence Protocol (PDCP) [TGPP36323], Radio Link Protocol (RLC) [TGPP36322], Medium Access Control protocol (MAC) [TGPP36321], and the Physical Layer [TGPP36201].
 The Appendix gives more details of these protocols.

 ### SCHC Entities Placing
-The current architecture provides support for header compression in PDCP with RoHC {{RFC5795}}.
-Therefore SCHC entities can be deployed similarly without the need for significant changes in the 3GPP specifications.
+The current architecture provides support for header compression in the PDCP layer using RoHC {{RFC5795}}.
+Therefore SCHC header compression entities can be deployed similarly without the need for significant changes in the 3GPP specifications.

-In this scenario, RLC takes care of fragmentation unless for the transparent mode.
-When packets exceed the transport block size at the time of transmission, SCHC fragmentation is unnecessary and should not be used to avoid the additional protocol overhead.
-It is not common to configure RLC in Transparent Mode for IP-based data.
+In this scenario, the RLC layer takes care of fragmentation unless for the Transparent Mode.
+When packets exceed the Transport Block size at transmission, SCHC fragmentation is unnecessary and should not be used to avoid the additional protocol overhead.
+The RLC Transparent Mode is not commonly used while sending IP packets in the Radio link.
 However, given the case in the future, SCHC fragmentation may be used.
 In that case, a SCHC tile would match the minimum transport block size minus the PDCP and MAC headers.

 ~~~~~~